anywherer/thing/content/language processing.md

 tags:
   - thoughts
 created: 2024-11-07T18:48:40
-modified: 2024-12-14T14:45:20
+modified: 2024-12-28T20:24:49
 permalink:
 ---

-Abstract - Your brain always processes language for your senses and feelings.
+Your brain always processes language for your senses and feelings.
 Sometimes you have thoughts that appear as voices speaking to you, and they are noisy enough to distract you from the peace you wanted.

 Once of those continuously happening programs that run in your brain is your language processing thing.